Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 </main>
 ```

+Let's give a try...

 > More info about typing component events: https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#typing-component-events

-Now a question may arise... what if I want to bubble up a dispatch event to an ancestor
-that is not direct, do I have to recreate a dispatcher per event?
-The answer is NO,
-Svelte offers a shortcut for this (on:mMessage, more info: https://svelte.dev/tutorial/event-forwarding):
+Now a question may arise... what if I want to bubble up a dispatch event to an ancestor that is not direct, do I have to recreate a dispatcher per event?
+The answer is NO, Svelte offers a shortcut for this (on:Message, more info: https://svelte.dev/tutorial/event-forwarding):

-Let's keep on building our component, we got one slider for the red component, but we
-need two more, let's create a super component that will instantiate the three
+Let's keep on building our component, we got one slider for the red component, but we need two more, let's create a super component that will instantiate the three color components.
-color components.

-_./color-picker/color-editor.svelte_
+_./components/color-picker/color-editor.svelte_

 ```svelte
 <script lang="ts">